With the spiritual experience in Guam behind me, it was off to Hawaii

 The question I have been pondering since I moved from Hawaii a few years ago is, do you think it’s possible to fall in love with a location?
 If so, what does that look like?
 Can a particular location bring you comfort, peace, and joy, even friendship?
 Whether you are religious or not, the land and the sea really can be healing if you open yourself up to it’s energies.
 I know this is why I love the ocean so much.
 It’s where my heart feels most at peace.
 Some people need the mountains.
 I need the ocean.

 Anyway, going back during this trip felt like the best homecoming a girl could have.
 I took a flight from Guam to Oahu.
 My friend said that I could stay with her family while I was on my soul-searching mini-vacation and summer break.

 I met Rochelle while I was living in Hawaii.
 Her family was always really sweet to me when I was living there and our Dad’s had similar background.
 They both flew airplanes for the military and they both used to work for United Airlines.
 So, I actually met her the first time (when I used to live in Hawaii) at the airport in Honolulu.
 We (obviously) became friends after that and I hung out a lot with her and her awesome family.
 She really was a good friend to me while I lived there.
 True Story!

 Here are a few of my pictures.
-It was fun to walk down the same streets I used to live on, but have a new story behind the place and places that I already loved and will always love.
+It was fun to walk down the same streets I used to live on, but have a new story behind the places that I already loved and will always love.
 Maybe I will write more soon.
 But for now, here is my photo story.

 Stay tuned until I write again…it will probably take another four years!